Kristi Overton Johnson: Ministries and works

 In 2003, Overton Johnson founded In His Wakes, which is a Christian-based water sports ministry.
 She later founded Kristi Overton Johnson Ministries and Victorious Living Magazine, a publication of KOJM.
 Victorious Living Magazine is a quarterly publication that is distributed within the US prison system.

 Overton Johnson published her first book in 2004, titled Running the Course: Becoming a Champion in God's Eyes.
 She published her second book, Hit it!: Your Victory May Just be One "Hit it" Away!, in 2015.
 Victorious Living Magazine is published quarterly.

 Personal life

-She lives in Keystone Heights, FL with her husband, Tim, and three children.
+She lives in Keystone Heights, Florida with her husband, Tim, and three children.

 Her father, V. Parker Overton, founded Overton's Inc. in Greenville in 1975 and became known as the world's largest water sports dealer.
 The company was eventually acquired by Camping World Holdings.

 Lake Kristi, a man-made lake located in Grimesland, North Carolina, is named after her and was specifically designed for water skiing.
 It is privately owned by her father but it serves as the home course for East Carolina University's men's and women's cross country teams.